pfrest/pfSense-pkg-saml2-auth/docs/PRIVILEGE_MAPPING_BY_GROUP.md

 in the SAML assertion for this method to work.

 !!!
 Important
-    In the event that the IdP does not provide any group memberships for a the user **and** the user has a local pfSense user, pfSense will automatically fall back to inheriting privileges from the user's local account if one exists.
+    In the event that the IdP does not provide any group memberships for the user **and** the user has a local pfSense user, pfSense will automatically fall back to inheriting privileges from the user's local account if one exists.
     This can lead to discrepancies in user permissions if the local account has different privileges than those intended by your IdP.